vkolencik/cmd-to-json/README.md

 # cmd-to-json

-This is a simple utility for creating JSONs from the command line.
+A simple CLI utility for creating JSONs from the command line.

 # Usage